- Search The Registry

 - My Account

 Henry Louis Aaron was born and raised in a segregated neighborhood in Mobile, Alabama.
 Aaron's father worked at the Alabama Dry Dock and Shipbuilding Company.
 Young Henry was a good student, but from an early age he knew he wanted to play professional baseball.
 He spent most of his spare time at Carver Recreational Park, a neighborhood playground a block from his home.
 There he played sandlot baseball, essentially teaching himself the game.
+His mother would summon him from the baseball field to come home and hide under the bed because the Ku Klux Klan was riding through the neighborhood.
+But he was never deterred, going right back outside to finish playing when the Klan left.

 When Aaron was a young teenager, professional baseball slowly began to integrate with the arrival of Jackie Robinson, the first Black to play in the major leagues.
 Aaron’s high school did not have a baseball team, so he played in local amateur and semi-pro leagues.
 Aaron was recruited by the Mobile Black Bears to help win an exhibition game against a professional Negro League team, the Indianapolis Clowns.
 His talents attracted the attention of Syd Pollock, the Clowns' owner.
 In 1952, the Clowns offered Aaron a contract — $200 a month to play in the Negro League during baseball season.
 He was thrilled, and at that time he thought the salary was a small fortune.